 Claiming Your CME Credits

-To receive credit, participants are required to complete the posttest and evaluation forms.
+To receive credit, participants are required to participate in the live activities and complete the posttest and evaluation forms.
+BOTH WILL BE SENT VIA EMAIL AFTER THE FINAL MEETING ON APRIL 24.
 Participants must reach the passing standard of the posttest in order to receive credit.
-There is no fee to participate in the activity or for the generation of the certificate.
+There is a $200 processing fee to participate in the activity and for the generation of the certificate.

 Upon completion of this activity, participants should be able to:

 Integrate advances in diagnostic evaluation and therapeutics to treat patients with carotid and peripheral arterial disease

 Describe appropriate pharmacologic management in the care of patients undergoing diagnostic arteriography and interventional therapies before, during, and after cardiac catheterization

 Compare the results from important clinical trials and evidence-based medicine to guide management of patients with atherosclerosis and structural heart disease

 Employ new interventional technologies, drugs, and procedures into the care of patients with complex coronary and endovascular disease